Ever wonder why so many residents of the Coachella Valley switch to solar? Learn more in our blog!

 What to Expect From Solar in the Winter

 So, what about solar in the winter?
 Is it still producing a lot of power?
 Absolutely!
 Solar energy is derived from light from the sun, not heat, and in the Desert, we have plenty of sunshine year-round.
 In fact, solar panels actually run more efficiently during winter months because the cooler weather allows for a more even flow of electricity from your panels into your home.
 The colder weather also helps keep your panels cool, which increases their lifespan and longevity.
-SunPower solar panels are made to work well in all conditions because the electricity is conducted using copper inside the panel rather than a metal paste on the top that expands and contracts with the heat and cold, which can lead to breakage.
+SunPower solar panels are made to work well in all conditions because the electricity is conducted using copper inside the panel rather than a metal paste on the top that expands and contracts with heat and cold, which can lead to breakage.

 Make the Switch to Solar Before Summer Heat Returns

 If you are ready to make the switch to solar, we urge you to contact our solar installation team in the Coachella Valley.
 We are dedicated to helping our customers save big, live comfortably, and enjoy all the benefits solar has to offer.
-When you choose to work with our team, you can rest easily knowing we will be here to answer any questions you may have throughout the process.
+When you choose to work with our team, you can rest easy knowing we will be here to answer any questions you may have throughout the process.

-Call Renova Energy today and learn why switching to solar before the summer is the best option!
+Contact Renova Energy today and learn why switching to solar before the summer is the best option!
 Our Coachella Valley solar professionals are standing by to help.